naveensundarg/DCECProver/README.md

 * **Step 2**:  Call a first-order prover on this first-order problem.

-* **Step 3**: If the first-order prover fails, we expand the premises a bit with some usable modal rule (via forward reasoning natural deduction) and repeat the process from  **Step 1**.
+* **Step 3**: If the first-order prover fails, we expand the premises any legal modal rule (via forward reasoning natural deduction) and repeat the process from **Step 1**.
 If the prover succeeds, we return true.